compiler-research/compiler-research.github.io/_posts/2023-04-13-floating-point-error-analysis-with-chef-fp.md

 the floating-point errors in desired functions using the default error estimation models.

-While CHEF-FP provides an API that is useful for building simple expressions, it becomes challenging to implement complex models based on just a single expression.
-Therefore, calls to external functions are built as a valid error model, as long as the function has a compatible return type for the variable being assigned the error.
+CHEF_FP not only serves as a proof-of-concept, but it also provides APIs for building common expressions.
+For more complex expressions, custom calls to external functions can be built as a valid [custom error model], as long as the function has a compatible return type for the variable being assigned the error.
 This means that users can define their error models as regular C++ functions, enabling the implementation of more computationally complex models.

 ### Conclusion